 Injured Prilosec users have filed lawsuits in state and federal courts across the country.
 Many of these lawsuits involve similar claims and arguments.
 When a substantial number of similar lawsuit exist, they can be consolidated into what is known as Multidistrict Litigation, or MDLs.

 An MDL has been created in the United States District Court for the District Court of New Jersey to handle thousands of proton pump inhibitor lawsuits.
 The plaintiffs in these lawsuits claim that taking Prilosec, Nexium, Prevacid, and other PPIs has caused them to suffer severe kidney injuries.
 Each plaintiff will have the opportunity to have his or her individual case litigated before a federal judge.
-The first trials in the MDL are scheduled to begin in May 2020.
+The first trial in the MDL is scheduled to begin on November 15, 2021.

 Can I File a Prilosec Injury Lawsuit?

 You suffered from a health condition caused by excessive stomach acid.
 Maybe you saw advertisements for Prilosec on TV or in magazines.
 Perhaps your doctor even recommended that you take a PPI to treat your condition.
 You were told that Prilosec was safe and decided that it was the best choice for you.
 Shortly after you began to take it your heartburn disappeared.

 What you didn’t know, however, was that Prilosec was doing a lot more harm than good.
 Now you’re forced to endure a painful and potentially life-threatening kidney injury.
 You may not have decided to take Prilosec had you known the possible risks.
 However, AstraZeneca didn’t disclose these risks.

 You may want to consider filing a lawsuit against the drug company to recover compensation for your Prilosec injuries.
 Contact Rosen Injury Lawyers if you have: